The software performs a key exchange with an actor without verifying the identity of that actor.

 Performing a key exchange will preserve the integrity of the information sent between two entities, but this will not guarantee that the entities are who they claim they are.
 This may enable a set of "man-in-the-middle" attacks.
 Typically, this involves a victim client that contacts a malicious server that is impersonating a trusted server.
 If the client skips authentication or ignores an authentication failure, the malicious server may request authentication information from the user.
 The malicious server can then use this authentication information to log in to the trusted server using the victim's credentials, sniff traffic between the victim and trusted server, etc.

-attacks.
-Many people using SSL/TLS skip the authentication (often
+Many systems have used Diffie-Hellman key exchange without authenticating the entities exchanging keys, leading to man-in-the-middle attacks.
+Many people using SSL/TLS skip the authentication (often unknowingly).

 This MemberOf Relationships table shows additional CWE Categories and Views that reference this weakness as a member.
 This information is often useful in understanding where a weakness fits within the context of external information sources.

 More information is available — Please select a different filter.